 How will my data be stored?

-Your information will be recorded securely on our Customer Record Management system, HR Management system and in other IT systems (including the organisation's email system).
+Your information will be recorded securely on our Customer Record Management system, HR and Volunteer Management system and in other IT systems (including the organisation's email system).

 When we use your information without permission

 In most cases, we'll get your permission to collect, use, store and share your information.
 At times we might use or share your information without your permission.
 If we do, we'll always make sure there's a legal basis for it.
 This could include situations where we have to use or share your information: